 If your wound is shallow, has smooth edges and stops bleeding at a normal speed, you may not need stitches or advanced medical attention.
 Our UofL Health – Urgent Care Plus locations can provide stitches in the event of a non-life-threatening cut that cannot be easily restored with a bandage and healing ointment.

 Impalements frequently occur when yard debris, such as rocks or sticks, are hit by mower blades and become projectile objects.
-If there is a foreign object lodged into your skim, seek immediate emergency care.
-If the object hits you, but does not stay lodged, use your best discretion based on the depth and cleanliness of the wound to decide between urgent care or an emergency room.
+If there is a foreign object lodged into your skin, seek immediate emergency care.
+If the object hits you but does not stay lodged, use your best discretion based on the depth and cleanliness of the wound to decide between urgent care or an emergency room.

 In the event of a fall, you’ll need to do a quick self-assessment to determine the severity and location of your injuries.
 Minor sprains, strains or fractures can be safely treated by your primary care provider or at an urgent care location, in addition to very mild head injuries.
 However, moderate to severe brain injuries, like a concussion, may require more advanced testing that can only be done in an emergency room.